dbarbosapn/Noiseless/README.md

 # NOISELESS

+This is project was integrated in a science project at Agrupamento de Escolas de Freixo and then submitted to Prémio Fundação Ilídio Pinho “Ciência na Escola”.

 ### About Copyright:
 This software has no open-source license associated with it.
 So, no one is allowed to copy, distribute, or modify this work without being at risk of take-downs, shake-downs, or litigation.
 For more information, https://choosealicense.com/no-permission/